coldfrontlabs/coldfrontlabs-drupalsi/README.md

     api_version: 7                          # Specify which core API version (e.g. 6, 7, 8).
 Defaults to '7'
     distro_build_location: 'dropfort.make'  # Project download URL for your distribution.
 Defaults to https://update.drupal.org/release_history
                                             # Name of the make file to build the site with or the url of the distro's location.

-    distro_build_type: 'make'
-                                            #  Options:
+    distro_build_type: 'make'               #  Options:
-                                            #    'make'  _>  Build the site using a drush make file
+                                            #    'make'  _>  Build the profile using a drush make file.
+Optionally from a remote file source.
+See distro_build_args for more details
-                                            #    'svn'   _>  Checkout the site with Subversion
                                             #    'git'   _>  Clone the site with Git
-                                            #    'get'   _>  Download the Drupal distribution with an HTTP GET request
+                                            #    'drush'   _>  Download the Drupal distribution with an HTTP GET request

     distro_root: '/var/www/html'            # Full path to your distro root directory.
 In this case would create '/var/www/html/dropfort'.
     distro_build_args:                      # Arguments to add to the build_location method.
 For example with 'get' requests, adds key/value pairs to the URL via querystring parameters.
 Defaults to ''.

-      sitetoken: '134asdfasdf12341234sdasdf'
-      core: '7.x'
+      # Args for the 'make' build type
+      url: 'https://git.dropfort.com/dropfort/dropfort_make/raw/7.x-1.x/dropfort.make' # Publicly available URL to a make file
+      url_args: 'private_token=1234567'    # URL Encoded string of arguments to append to the URL.
+Omit the '?' character as it is automatically added.

+      # Args for the 'git' build type
+      # @todo
+      # Args for the 'drush' build type
+      # @todo

 drupalsi::sites:
   default: